Mathematical Statistics, Mathematics Centre

 The goal of the course is to provide a set of tools and results used in modern inference theory.
 Many of the key concepts are applied to modern survival analysis, density and regression function estimation, spectral density estimation, and thus the course can also be seen as an introduction to these areas.
 We will also cover some nonstandard topics, such as empirical process theory for stationary data, and estimation of the spectral measure of stationary processes.
 An overview of the curse content can be found here.

-The examination consist of a presentation of a published research paper, at the end of the course.
+The examination consist of a presentation of a published research paper or of chapters in research monograph such as Billingley's or Van der Vaart and Wellner's books, at the end of the course.